Events

 The following events can be used as extension points to intervene and manipulate data:

-Event | Description |
+Event Description

-checkBeforeRead | Check data before data is uploaded to the UI5 |
+checkBeforeRead Check data before it is uploaded to the UI5

-changeBeforeCreate | Change data before it is sent to the backend |
+changeBeforeCreate Change data before it is sent to the backend

-requestCompleted | Event when the request is completed |
+requestCompleted Event when the request is completed

-uploadButtonPress | Fired when the Upload button is pressed, possible to prevent data send to backend |
+uploadButtonPress Fired when the Upload button is pressed, possible to prevent data from being sent to the backend

 // example

-const sheetdata = oEvent.getParameter("sheetData");
+const sheetdata = event.getParameter("sheetData");

 let errorArray = [];

-for (const [index, row] of sheetdata.entries()) {
+for (const [index, row] of sheetData.entries()) {

-//check for invalid price
+// Check for invalid price

 for (const key in row) {